vWernay/lua/README.md

 1. Replace `glm/gtc/random.{inl,hpp}` with a variant that takes advantage of CXX11s [Pseudo-random number generation](https://en.cppreference.com/w/cpp/numeric/random) facilities (and unify it with `math.random`).
 1. Add support for two-dimensional structures: Ray2D, Line2D, Plane2D.
 1. Optimize `glm_createMatrix`.
 Profiling case '4x4 matrix creation (lua\_Alloc)' is the one of the slowest operations in the added vector/matrix API.
 Worse when using the default Windows allocator.
-1. Optimize runtime swizzling: `swizzle` and `glmVec_get`.
-It is likely possible to improve this operation by 15/20 percent.
 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`.
 1. Consider replacing the 'blob' variant with an [FFI](https://github.com/facebookarchive/luaffifb) library: advanced use is required.